Peekskill Highlanders

 The Peekskill Highlanders were a minor league baseball team based in Peekskill, New York.
-Early "Peekskill" teams played as members of the Class C level Hudson River League (1888, 1903, 1905) before the Highlanders were members of the Class D level North Atlantic League from 1946 to 1949.
-The Peekskill Highlanders hosted home games at Peekskill Stadium and were a minor league affiliate of the New York Giants in 1946 and 1947 and St. Louis Browns in 1948.
+Early "Peekskill" teams played as members of the Class C level Hudson River League in 1888, 1903 and 1905.
+The "Highlanders" played as members of the Class D level North Atlantic League from 1946 to 1949.
+The Peekskill Highlanders hosted home games at Peekskill Stadium and were a minor league affiliate of the New York Giants in 1946 and 1947 and the St. Louis Browns in 1948.

 History

 Hudson River League 1888, 1903, 1905

-Peekskill first had minor league baseball in 1888, with a team in the Independent level Hudson River League.
+Peekskill first hosted minor league baseball in 1888, when the "Peekskill" team played the season as a member of the Independent level Hudson River League.
 The 1888 Hudson River League stopped play on June 7, 1888.

-In their second season of play, Peekskill returned to the 1903 Class C level Hudson River League, which reformed after a fifteen–year absence.
-On March 25, 1903 and on April 1, 1903 meetings were held which resulted in forming the Hudson River League for 1903.
-Peekskill ended the 1903 season with an official record of 48–39, 3rd in the Hudson River League.
-Peekskill actually rejoined the league on August 10, 1903, being given the same record as Poughkeepsie, 21–24.
-Fred Valentine served as Peekskill manager.
-Valentine had been manager of the semi–professional team in Peekskill.
+In 1903, Peekskill returned to minor league play with the Peekskill team becoming a member of the Class C level Hudson River League, which reformed after a fifteen–year absence.

+On March 25, 1903, and April 1, 1903, meetings were held which resulted in the formation of the Hudson River League for 1903, which began play without a Peekskill team among the six league teams.
+Peekskill was accepted as a seventh league team on August 2, 1903.
+Peekskill began league play on August 10, 1903, and the team was given the same record as Poughkeepsie, 21–24.
+Fred Valentine served as Peekskill manager, as the team ended the 1903 season with an official record of 48–39, placing third in the Hudson River League.
+Valentine previously served as manager of the semi–professional team in Peekskill.
 Peekskill had been initially supportive of becoming a 1903 Hudson Valley League member when the league was formed.
 However, Peekskill realized that playing five to six games a week would require their players to leave more “lucrative positions” in their regular jobs.
 Peekskill instead played independent exhibition games and Valentine eventually reapplied for admission to the Hudson River League.
-Peekskill was accepted as a seventh team on August 2, 1903.
 Peekskill folded from the Hudson River League after the season, having experienced financial difficulties in their brief period of play in the league.

-In 1905, Peekskill played a final and partial season in the Class C level Hudson River League.
-Peekskill ended the 1905 season with a record of 5–13 when the Peekskill franchise disbanded on June 1, 1905.
-Paddy Burke and Walter Dobbins served as managers in 1905.
+In 1905, Peekskill played a partial season in their final year as a member of the Class C level Hudson River League.
+On June 1, 1905, Peekskill ended the 1905 season with a record of 5–13 when the Peekskill franchise disbanded.
+Paddy Burke and Walter Dobbins served as the Peekskill managers in 1905.
+The Hudson River League played a final season in 1906, without a Peekskill franchise.

 Highlanders: North Atlantic League 1946 to 1949

-Minor league baseball returned to Peekskill in 1946.
-The Peekskill Highlanders became charter members of the Class D North Atlantic League as an affiliate of the New York Giants.
-The North Atlantic League standings featured the Peekskill Highlanders 82–32, Nazareth Cement Dusters 78–40, Stroudsburg Poconos 72–47, Carbondale Pioneers 69–48, Nyack Rockies 67–53, Bloomingdale Troopers 41–78, Mahanoy City Bluebirds 30–79 and Newburgh Hummingbirds/Walden Hummingbirds 27–89.
+Minor league baseball returned to Peekskill in 1946, when the Peekskill "Highlanders" became charter members of the Class D North Atlantic League, playing as an affiliate of the New York Giants.
+The North Atlantic League featured the Peekskill Highlanders 82–32, Nazareth Cement Dusters 78–40, Stroudsburg Poconos 72–47, Carbondale Pioneers 69–48, Nyack Rockies 67–53, Bloomingdale Troopers 41–78, Mahanoy City Bluebirds 30–79 and Newburgh Hummingbirds/Walden Hummingbirds 27–89.